hemashushu/docker-archlinux-gui/README.md

 Mapping X11 is a bit more complex because it provides multiple sockets similar to the Wayland socket, which are located in the `/tmp/.X11-unix` directory.
 For example, `/tmp/.X11-unix/X0` is the socket for display number `:0`.
 You can check the current display number using the `DISPLAY` environment variable (the X window system allows multiple displays to be active on a single machine, each display is identified by a number).
 Therefore, you need to map the entire `/tmp/.X11-unix` directory instead of a single socket file.

-In addition, X11 has a file called `~/.Xauthority`, this file stores "magic cookes" that are used for authentication to ensure that only authorized applications can display windows on your screen.
+In addition, X11 has a file called `~/.Xauthority`, this file stores "magic cookies" that are used for authentication to ensure that only authorized applications can display windows on your screen.
 The actual path to this file is set by `${XAUTHORITY}`.
 However, you cannot map this file directly into the container, it needs to be modified.
 The following script shows how to copy and modify the Xauthority file and then map the modified version into the container:

 ```sh
 export X11SOCKET_FOLDER=/tmp/.X11-unix